Claire Nottage | December 19th, 2022

 No – or not without penalty at least.
 If you choose to end your contract early you will be subject to early termination fees.
 These are calculated on the basis of how many months you have left to run until your contract expires, which could amount to several hundred pounds, depending on your package.

 Even if you are reluctant to go through the switching process, it pays to know what else is out there as this will give you some leverage for haggling with your current provider; it may well offer you a better price to encourage you to stay.
 However, your current provider is unlikely to offer you a cheaper deal than a new provider since it is always the new customers that get the best deals, unfortunately.
-Loyalty to your broadband provider does not pay.
+Loyalty to your broadband provider most times does not pay.

 If your provider is not supplying you with the minimum speeds agreed when you signed up then you are justified in making a complaint.
 Just bear in mind that broadband speed can be affected by many factors, from the location of your nearest street cabinet to the position of your router inside your property.